Dental cement: Zinc phosphate cements

-Formerly known as the most commonly used luting agent.
-Zinc Phosphate Cement works successfully for permanent cementation, it does not possess anticariogenic effect, not adherent to tooth structure, acquires a moderate degree of intraoral solubility.
-However, Zinc Phosphate cement can irritate nerve pulp hence pulp protection is required but the use of polycarboxylate cement (Zinc polycarboxylate, glass ionomer) is highly recommended since it is a more biologically compatible cement.
+Formerly known as the most commonly used luting agent, zinc phosphate cement works successfully for permanent cementation.
+It does not possess anticariogenic effects, is not adherent to tooth structure, and acquires a moderate degree of intraoral solubility.
+However, zinc phosphate cement can irritate the nerve pulp; hence, pulp protection is required.
+The use of polycarboxylate cement (zinc polycarboxylate or glass ionomer) is highly recommended, as it is a more biologically compatible cement.

 Known contraindications of dental cements

-Dental materials such as filling and orthodontic instruments must satisfy biocompatibility requirements as they will be in the oral cavity for a long period of time.
-Some dental cements can contain chemicals that may induce allergic reactions on various tissues in the oral cavity.
+Dental materials such as fillings and orthodontic instruments must satisfy biocompatibility requirements as they will be in the oral cavity for a prolonged period.
+Some dental cements can contain chemicals that may induce allergic reactions in various tissues in the oral cavity.
 Common allergic reactions include stomatitis/dermatitis, urticaria, swelling, rash and rhinorrhea.
 These may predispose to life-threatening conditions such as anaphylaxis, oedema and cardiac arrhythmias.

-Eugenol is widely used in dentistry for different applications including impression pastes, periodontal dressings, cements, filling materials, endodontic sealers and dry socket dressings.
+Eugenol is widely used in dentistry for different applications, including impression pastes, periodontal dressings, cements, filling materials, endodontic sealers, and dry socket dressings.
 Zinc oxide eugenol is a cement commonly used for provisional restorations and root canal obturation.
-Although classified as non-cariogenic by the Food and Drug Administration, eugenol is proven to be cytotoxic with the risk of anaphylactic reactions in certain patients.
+Although classified as non-cariogenic by the US Food and Drug Administration, eugenol is proven to be cytotoxic, with the risk of anaphylactic reactions in certain patients.

-Zinc oxide eugenol constituents a mixture of zinc oxide and eugenol to form a polymerised eugenol cement.
-The setting reaction produces an end product called zinc eugenolate which readily hydrolyses producing free eugenol that causes adverse effects on fibroblast and osteoclast-like cells.
-At high concentrations localised necrosis and reduced healing occurs whereas for low concentrations contact dermatitis is the common clinical manifestation.
+Zinc oxide eugenol is a mixture of zinc oxide and eugenol that forms a polymerised eugenol cement.
+The setting reaction produces an end product called zinc eugenolate, which readily hydrolyses, producing free eugenol that causes adverse effects on fibroblast and osteoclast-like cells.
+At high concentrations, localised necrosis and reduced healing occur, whereas for low concentrations, contact dermatitis is the common clinical manifestation.

-Allergy contact dermatitis has been proven to be the highest clinical occurrence usually localised to soft tissues with buccal mucosa being the most prevalent.
-Normally a patch test done by dermatologists will be used to diagnose the condition.
-Glass Ionomer cements have been used to substitute zinc oxide eugenol cements (thus removing the allergen), with positive outcome from patients.
+Allergy contact dermatitis has been proven to be the highest clinical occurrence, usually localised to soft tissues, with buccal mucosa being the most prevalent.
+Normally, a patch test done by dermatologists will be used to diagnose the condition.
+Glass ionomer cements have been used to substitute zinc oxide eugenol cements (thus removing the allergen), with positive outcomes from patients.